-Scikit-Learn is a free machine learning library for python.
+Python Scikit-learn is a free Machine Learning library for Python.
 It’s a very useful tool for data mining and data analysis and can be used for personal as well as commercial use.

-Scikit-Learn lets users perform various machine learning tasks and provides the means to implement machine learning in python.
-This module is designed keeping in mind that it needs to work with python scientific and numerical libraries, namely, SciPy and NumPy respectively.
-It’s basically a SciPy toolkit that features various machine learning algorithms.
+Python Scikit-learn lets users perform various Machine Learning tasks and provides a means to implement Machine Learning in Python.
+It needs to work with Python scientific and numerical libraries, namely, Python SciPy and Python NumPy, respectively.
+It’s basically a SciPy toolkit that features various Machine Learning algorithms.

-Scikit-Learn has small standard datasets that you don’t need to download from any external website.
-You can just import these datasets directly from Scikit-Learn.
-Following is the list of the datasets that come with Scikit-Learn:
+Scikit-learn has small standard datasets that we don’t need to download from any external website.
+We can just import these datasets directly from Python Scikit-learn.
+Following is the list of the datasets that come with Scikit-learn: